lp-wan/SCHC-NBIoT/draft-minaburo-lpwan-schc-nbiot-hc.md

  S

 ~~~~~~
-{: #Fig--Archi title='3GPP network architecture'}
+{: #Fig-Archi title='3GPP network architecture'}

 The NB-IoT architecture reuses the one from 3GPP LTE with some optimizations and simplifications.
 It has a more complex configuration than the one design for the LPWAN Architecture explained in the {{RFC8724}}.

-The NBIoT architecture can send data by different paths.
+The NBIoT architecture can send data by different paths with different characteristics as for example, bandwidths from hundreds of bytes to thousands of bytes.
 {{Fig-Archi}} shows this architecture where the NGW called CSGN (CIoT Serving Gateway Node) optimizes co-locating entities in different paths.
-For example, a service sending from the NGW-MME (Mobility Management Entity) crossing the NGW-SGW (Serving Gateway) and NGW-PGW (Packet Data Node Gateway).
+For example, a service sending from the NGW-MME (Mobility Management Entity) crossing the NGW-SGW (Serving Gateway) and NGW-PGW (Packet Data Node Gateway)will not get more than one thousand bytes of bandwidth.

 --/ The NGW-CSGN also supports at least some of the following CIoT EPS Optimizations: